 Ford Tourneo Connect

-As one of the nation’s longest-established car brands, Ford has a strong offering of Motability-scheme cars, from the immensely popular Ford Puma small SUV and larger Ford Kuga.
-The brand also offers the Ford Mustang Mach-e crossover, as well as the Tourneo Connect, which is suitable for a wide range of mobility adaptations.
+As one of the nation’s longest-established car brands, Ford has a strong offering of Motability-scheme cars, from the immensely popular Ford Puma small SUV to the larger Ford Kuga.
+The brand also offers the Ford Mustang Mach-e, Ford Capri and Ford Explorer electric SUVs, as well as the Tourneo Connect and Tourneo Courier, which are suitable for a wide range of mobility adaptations.
+The Ford Focus and Ford Focus Estate are also offered.

 Find out how dependable Ford models are – we reveal the most reliable car brands